LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 [^classifier-guidance]: For an implementation of the classifier guidance equation, see OpenAI's [classifier_sample.py](https://github.com/openai/guided-diffusion/blob/22e0df8183507e13a7813f8d38d51b072ca1e67c/scripts/classifier_sample.py#L54) from the guided-diffusion repository.
 To be honest, I don't understand this equation or the code.
 Why is there is a $\log$ in the gradient?
 Why are they computing the sum of the probabilities?

 [^p_losses]: The original code put the `randomly_set_unconditioned` logic in the `p_losses` function.
-Other than that this was not the best logical place for it to be it created the problem that this logic fell under the `Flux.withgradient` scope and so it needed to be differentiated.
+Other than that this was not the best logical place for it to be, it created the problem that this code fell under the `Flux.withgradient` scope and so it needed to be differentiated.
 However `Zygote` can not differentiate mutating operations like `.=`.
 So instead of using:
     ```Julia
     is_not_class_cond = rand(batch_size) .< prob_uncond
     labels[is_not_class_cond] .= 1